zakmayfield/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map is doesn't mutate the original array, .forEach does

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function on an object

 3. What is closure?
+you can pass variables and data down to children and nested functions, but you can't pass data up.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. implicit binding, what’s to the left of the dot explicit binding, set this to a certain value new binding, constructs new object global object in non strict mode - will be undefined in strict mode

 5. Why do we need super() in an extended class?